yearn/yearn-devdocs/docs/getting-started/products/ylockers/overview.md

 To calculate your boost, the staking contract maintains a weight for every deposit (which is a function of the amount of yLocker tokens you have staked and the duration since it was staked).

-Your stake weight starts at 50 points with your initial deposit, and increases by 50 points each week (at 00:00:00 UTC, Thursday) until the maximum weight is reached after 4 weeks.
+For security purposes, the rewards contract is designed to ignore staked amounts that have not yet reached a level of 1x boost (those in their first week).
+After the first week, Your stake weight will increase from 0 to 100 points, and increases by 50 points each week (at 00:00:00 UTC, Thursday) until the maximum weight is reached after 4 weeks.

-**Let’s demonstrate with an example of how the weights work**
+#### Let’s demonstrate with an example of how the weights work

 In this example…